Sugar Packaging Operation Profitability Improvement

 To address the opportunity in service pricing, further analysis was conducted to determine standard costs on a per-SKU basis, in $/Lb.
 This revealed that a portion of the product portfolio was profitable, but that a segment of it was not.
 Predominantly correlated to the product weight, smaller (1-2 Lb.) configurations were profitable to produce, while the operation was losing money on larger products (6-50 Lb.)

 Katz & Katz prepared a complete presentation, met with the Manufacturing client, and negotiated pricing adjustments to ensure all produced SKUs would be profitable.
-The negotiation included financial opportunities for the Manufacturer in raw material yields to offset their incremental costs.
+The work-up included financial opportunities for the Manufacturer in raw material yields to offset their incremental costs.